 Team India were an unknown commodity in the Twenty20 format of cricket until September 24, 2007.
 They had played just one T20I and the nation’s cricket fans had very little […]Read more

-As a cricketing nation, Team India have been blessed to have had some great captains.
+Indian cricket captains are and have been a major blessing to this nation’s most followed and loved sport.
 And the above statement is with keeping in mind the fact that this country has a wealth of cricketing talent who vie for 15 precious spots in the national side.
 So, if going on to play for India is on its own an achievement and a matter of pride, imagine how much of an honour and prestige is being made India captain.

 The reason I say Indian Cricket has been blessed to have had the captains they have is, without their ability to spot, nurture and allow a talent to realise its full potential, you will not have seen the likes of Sachin Tendulkar, Virender Sehwag, Rohit Sharma, and Ravindra Jadeja, to name a few, make the country proud and bewitch you almost every time they take the field of play.

 When Tendulkar was just 14, a Dilip Vengsarkar brought him into the mix by getting the then prodigy to have a net session with the other members of the national team.
 And a couple of decades later, MS Dhoni started investing in Rohit (international debut in 2008) and Jadeja (international debut in 2009), who’ve become assets for India across all three formats.
 Similarly, Ajinkya Rahane is no less of a captain in spotting talent (Kuldeep Yadav, 2017) and not hesitating to hand him a Test debut in a crunch match.